aheald-quadball/us-quadball-rulebook/rulebook.md

 **Live dodgeball**—A dodgeball that has been thrown, kicked, or otherwise intentionally propelled by a beater who is in play, unless they are inbounding the ball, knocked out, or struck.
 A live dodgeball can inflict the knockout effect upon opponents (See: 5.2.2.
 Live dodgeball).

-**Live quadball**—A quadball that is neither dead nor unscorable and may be used to score.
+**Live Quadball**—A Quadball that is neither dead nor unscorable and may be used to score.
 (See: 4.2.1.
-Dead quadball and 5.6.3.
-Unscorable quadball).
+Dead Quadball and 5.6.3.
+Unscorable Quadball).

 **Natural motion**—A player’s continued movement in making a play, a singular motion that the player had already started, if that motion cannot be stopped (See: 5.6.1.
 Natural motion).